junhee-ko/jekyll-kojunhee.github.io/_posts/2018-04-06-Adapter Pattern.md

 - allows the interface of an existing class to be used as another interface

-- makes existing classes work with others without modifying their source code
+- makes existing classes work with others without modifying their source code​​

-  ​

-  ​

 - EX)